ShadowCloneLabs/GlutamateMCPServers/README.md

 # Glutamate MCP Servers

 Welcome to the Glutamate MCP Servers repository!
 This project contains a collection of customizable and pre-built MCP (Model Context Protocol) servers that can be easily deployed and managed through the Glutamate platform.
+We support all stdio and sse servers by any creators

 ## 🎥 Introduction Video